Optimizing Your LinkedIn Profile

 Complete every section of your profile

 By completing every section of your profile, you can make yourself more likely to be found and contacted by others.
-This includes uploading a professional photo to serve as your profile picture, providing your industry and geographical location, completing the About section, including all your relevant job experiences, listing all of the schools you have attended, and adding key skills in the Skills & Endorsements section.
+This includes uploading a professional photo to serve as your profile picture, providing your industry and geographical location, completing the About section, including all your relevant job experiences, listing all of the schools you have attended, and adding at least 5 skills in the Skills & Endorsements section.
 All of these aspects will help you reach “All-Star” status, as designated by LinkedIn.

 Optimize for keyword searches